 Data may also be transferred outside the European Union and European Economic Area (EU/EEA) in some cases, for example, when the Personal Data processor engaged by Luminor is located outside the EU/EEA and such data transfer is necessary to provide Service or when requested by a Customer.
 Data may be transferred outside the EU/EEA only when Luminor ensures appropriate safeguard measures as required by the GDPR and there is a legal ground for such transfer.

-The list of our Personal Data processors is available here.
+The list of our Personal Data processors is available at /en/terms-and-conditions.
 This list can be changed without separate notice.

 To protect your Personal Data from unauthorized access, unlawful Processing or disclosure, accidental loss, modification or destruction, we use appropriate measures that comply with applicable laws.
 These measures include technical measures, such as the selection and configuration of appropriate computer systems, securing relevant connections, and protection of data and files, as well as organizational measures, such as limiting access to these systems, files and facilities, careful selection and monitoring of hosting service providers.